jarasandhkr18/agentic_python_blog_writer/README.md

 ---

-## 📚 Readability Score
+## Readability Score

-Each blog is analyzed for reading difficulty using the Flesch-Kincaid Grade Level, shown in the CLI summary (e.g., “📚 Readability Grade: 8.2”).
+Each blog is analyzed for reading difficulty using the Flesch-Kincaid Grade Level, shown in the CLI summary (e.g., “Readability Grade: 8.2”).

 ---

-## 🌐 Run via Streamlit Web App
+## Run via Streamlit Web App

 Use a friendly web interface to generate blogs without touching code.